 - Repeat this process until you have used up all of the filo and mincemeat mixture

-- Brush the filo mince pies with melted butter and bake in the oven until golden brown which can take up to 30 minutes
+Brush the filo mince pies with melted butter and bake in the oven until golden brown which will take 20 minutes

-- Serve with pouring cream, brandy butter or whipped cream
+Serve with Brandy cream, Brandy butter or whipped cream

-These cranberry and apple filo mince pies will keep in an airtight container in the fridge for a few days.
+These cranberry and apple filo mince pies will keep in an airtight container in the fridge for 3 days.
 Just re-heat in the oven (5 minutes at 200 degrees) to crisp them up and serve with the cream of your choice.